FREQUENTLY ASKED QUESTIONS

 NOTE: We are temporarily discounting our hourly rate for non-separating couples from $350/hour to $275/hour to encourage people to give it a try.
 If we can help you not get divorced, we aren’t losing a thing.

-With a skilled mediator and an honest mindset, the length of your mediation will come down to two things: (1) the number and complexity of matters in dispute, and (2) the willingness of participants to work through emotions and communication barriers that have made it hard to move forward.
-We will go over all the ways you can position yourself for success in our formal intake session.
+With a skilled mediator and an honest and productive mindset, the length of your mediation will come down to two things: (1) the number and complexity of matters to be resolved, and (2) the willingness of participants to work through emotions and communication barriers that have made it hard to move forward.
+We will go over all the ways you can position yourself for success in our intake and preparatory sessions.
 How long mediation takes will be largely up to you!

 See “What can make mediation move faster?” and “What can make mediation move slower (or even fail)?” (below) for lists of things that can affect the timeline.